noahehall/multicloud/opensource/apache/tinkerpop.md

   - GraphML: widely recognized by TinkerPop
   - GraphSON: JSON defined by Apache TinkerPop and heavily used in that environment
   - CSV

+### Data Model

+- vertices: entity nodes
+- edges: relationships connecting nodes
+- properties: represent and store data for both edges and vertices
+- labels: attached to vertices and edges
+- ids: every vertex and every edge in a graph has a unique ID
+  - can be auto generated or user provided
+- Every vertex, every edge and even every property in a graph has a unique ID that can be used to reference it individually or as part of a group

 ## Gremlin